xinchishenwang/Yuxin-Fan.github.io/index.md

 # About me

 <img src="/images/Jiafeng2.JPG" class="floatpic" width="220" height="200">
 My name is Jiafeng Liu.
 I am a last year student in the B.Sc program, major in Economics Statistics, of [School of Statistics and Mathematics] in the [Central University of Finance and Economics (China)].
 I am also a remote research assistant in Department of Economics Harvard University, researcher in Economics and Management Lab and charge of CATI Lab ([click for detail about my research experience]).
-I am a big fan of R and also a python user, ever did several projects by using R and python modelling and analysing.
+I am a big fan of R and also a python user, ever did several projects by using R and python to model and analyse.
 I like Statistics and Mathematics and interested in Maco-economics and Econometrics.
-I would like to go on to study in statistical field, specifically in ‘statistic learning’ or ‘computational statistics’, prepare to apply Ph.D. in statistics later this year.
+I would like to go on studying in statistical field, specifically in ‘statistic learning’ or ‘computational statistics’, prepare to apply Ph.D. in statistics later this year.

-I have learned following courses:

 **In statistics fields**, I have done many projects involve,